whackone/docs/src/as3/event-model.md

 # Event model

-The native `EventEmitter` class is designated for dispatching and listening to events, and is the one used for implementing the event model in the display list API.
+The native `EventEmitter` class is designated for dispatching and listening to events, and is the one used for implementing the hierarchic event model in the display list API.

 In addition, the `IEventEmitter` interface may be implemented instead of extending the `EventEmitter` class.